cdmessin/fd_signage/README.md

 ## Fonts

 The fonts used for displaying messages are located in the [`fonts`](fonts) directory.
 These are BDF fonts, a simple bitmap font format suitable for low-resolution screens like LED displays.
-Future work may be editing one of these to create a font that perfectly fits our 16x32 matrix panels
+The sepecific font we are using is "Better VCR" taken from dafont.com and translated into a bdf font using the tool referenced in the [`fonts/README.md`](fonts/README.md) file like so:
+`otf2bdf -v -o myfont.bdf ./fd_signage/fonts/ttf/Better\ VCR\ 6.1.ttf`

-For more information on the provided fonts and how to create your own, refer to the [`fonts/README.md`](fonts/README.md) file.
+For more information on the provided fonts and how to create your own, refer to that same [`fonts/README.md`](fonts/README.md) file.

 ## License